buuren/docker-dev-tools/README.md

 # docker-dev-tools image

-A docker image with all necessary tools for infrastructure development
+A docker image with all necessary tools for infrastructure development.

 # Usage